-Many organisations often driven by enthusiastic individuals embark on the establishment of a BA practice with all the very best of intentions.
-A BA Practice makes sense as it will, if done correctly improve business performance.
-Establishing and maintaining a BA practice within your organisation plays a big part towards driving better business performance through improving product & service delivery to customers.
-Business Analysis is about resolving business outcomes through solving problems and/or supporting business opportunities.
+Business Analysis is a CIO’s best friend.
+Consistent, reliable, and exceptional business analysis is a CIOs not so secret weapon.
+Business analysis is about improving business performance.
+It is the foundation for innovation, business agility, cost reduction, cyber security, and risk control.
+Many organisations, often driven by enthusiastic individuals, embark on the establishment of a BA practice with the best of intentions, and rightfully so.
+Establishing and maintaining a BA practice within your organisation plays a big part towards driving better business performance through improving product & service delivery to customers, and better risk management.
+Business Analysis is about delivering business outcomes through solving problems and/or supporting business opportunities.
 A BA practice is about driving towards and fostering the highest level of business analysis capability and competency.
-So, with an effective BA practice in place, this increase capability will lead to better outcomes in the resolution of those problems or opportunities.
-Ultimately this means either money saved, revenue generated (or both), lower risk and increased customer satisfaction (BAPL’s Value Proposition).
+So, with an effective BA practice in place, this increase in capability will lead to better outcomes in the resolution of those problems or opportunities.
+Ultimately this means either money saved, revenue generated (or both), lower risk and increased customer satisfaction (this is what drives us at BAPL).

 There are many aspects to a BA practice, and whilst they don’t all need to be achieved at once, together they will help achieve the above.

 In a previous article “Business Analysis As A Practice” we outlined a number aspects that make up a complete practice.
 These were.

 - Service and quality

 - Career development

 To assist you in the development of your practice, lets break these down further.

 Approaches, methods, techniques, templates, and tools—This can include the development of different BA approaches (consider Agile, Waterfall or hybrid delivery frameworks), with detailed steps through each stage of each approach.
 Ideally, this would be linked to the supporting artefacts (templates, technique instructions or how-to guides) throughout to assist in delivery and consistency.